Donuts (album): Further track appearances

 Many rappers have performed over instrumentals from Donuts, both on official and unofficial releases.
-The tracks "One for Ghost" and "Hi" were used in Ghostface Killah's Fishscale, under the names "Whip You With a Strap" and "Beauty Jackson", respectively.
-Ghostface Killah also used "Geek Down" for the song "Murda Goons", released on his Hidden Darts: Special Edition album.
-J Dilla's posthumously released album The Shining, also released with new verses on Common's Finding Forever, extends the track, "Bye."
-After Dilla's passing, The Roots used "Time: The Donut of the Heart" for their J Dilla tribute "Can't Stop This" on the album Game Theory.
-In 2005, the track "Mash" was rapped over by MF DOOM and Guilty Simpson on the track "Mash's Revenge", which appears on the Stones Throw compilation "B-Ball Zombie War".
-DOOM also used "Anti-American Graffiti" for the track, "Sniper Elite & Murder Gnome", which appeared on the Dilla Ghost Doom release Sniperlite, as well as "Lightworks" on a track of the same name on his album Born Like This.
+The tracks "One for Ghost" and "Hi" were used in Ghostface Killah's Fishscale (2006), under the names "Whip You With a Strap" and "Beauty Jackson", respectively.
+Ghostface Killah also used "Geek Down" for the song "Murda Goons", released on his compilation Hidden Darts: Special Edition (2007).
+J Dilla's posthumously released album The Shining (2006), also released with new verses on Common's Finding Forever (2007), extends the track, "Bye."
+After J Dilla's passing, The Roots used "Time: The Donut of the Heart" for their J Dilla tribute "Can't Stop This" on the album Game Theory (2006).
+In 2007, the track "Mash" was rapped over by MF Doom and Guilty Simpson on the track "Mash's Revenge", which appears on the Stones Throw compilation 2K8 B-Ball Zombie War.
+Doom also used "Anti-American Graffiti" for the track, "Sniper Elite & Murder Gnome", which appeared on the J Dilla Ghost Doom release Sniperlite, as well as "Lightworks" on a track of the same name on his album Born Like This (2009).

 Other rappers that have used Donuts instrumentals include Drake, Nas, Jay Electronica, Big Sean, Charles Hamilton, and Lupe Fiasco.
 In 2017, Dave Chappelle used "Workinonit" as the theme music for his two Netflix stand-up specials.